5 FAM 770

 (5) Offices hosting blogs and wikis are ultimately responsible for the content.
 The moderator(s)/administrator(s) of a blog should review newly posted material at least every business day.
 The organization hosting a wiki must establish a governance process to review and take action on disputed or inappropriate material.
 After the hosting organization determines material to be inappropriate, it must remove the material within one business day.

-(6) Employees, acting in their private capacity, may establish personal blogs, wikis, or any other collaborative forum; however, the provisions of 3 FAM 4172.1-3 must be followed.
+(6) Employees, acting in their private capacity, may establish personal blogs, wikis, or any other collaborative forum.
 Any posting to a wiki or blog that contains information "of official concern" to the Department must be cleared through PA (for domestic employees) or Chief of Mission (for employees serving abroad), unless being referenced from existing publicly available information.
 No employee shall accept compensation from any source other than the United States Government for writing that relates to the employee's official duties.

 (7) As is the case with public Web sites (5 FAM 776.3), public online collaboration forums, whether official or personal, should not include discussions of internal Department policy, procedures, personally identifiable information about Department employees, financial information, etc. Additionally, public forums should not contain links to Department intranet sites.